 - 1 teaspoon ground cumin

 - ½ teaspoon freshly ground black pepper

-- Put the yogurt, onion, garlic, cilantro, lemon juice, curry powder, cumin, salt and pepper in a salad shaker, bowl or a jar with a lid.
+- Put the yogurt, onion, garlic, cilantro, lemon juice, curry powder, cumin, salt and pepper in a medium bowl or a large jar with a lid.
 Whisk or shake to combine well.